 Display

-Opus-Two displays come in two flavors, an inexpensive LCD screen and a more elegant VFD screen.
-Both are functionally identical, support 4×20 characters, and connect via the 3 wire DisplayBus connector on the controller card.
-Modern display units are compatible with CVA and CVE controllers.
-With a free software change, they will also work with legacy C-I, C-I-K, and C-IV controllers.
-Both the LCD and VFD display allow for the ‘control buttons’ to be wired directly into the display’s backboard for wiring convenience.
-These control buttons are pistons; we recommend that they are the same pistons installed in the piston slips for continuity.
+Opus-Two displays come in two flavors, an inexpensive OLED screen and a more elegant VFD screen.
+Both support “character mode” (4×20 characters), and connect via a RibFlex connector on the controller card.
+In addition, the VFD supports a “graphical Home Screen” where the user config file can customize what is shown and where.
+Modern display units are compatible with both CVA and CVE controllers.
+Both the OLED and VFD display allow for the ‘control buttons’ to be wired directly into the display’s backboard for wiring convenience.
+These control buttons are pistons which are included with the display.

 What you get by assembling a system